DefianceDigital/AVRgo/README.md

 #### AVRgo-Infinity
 *Anticipated Launch Date: February 12th, 2021*

 The AVRgo-Infinity originated with one primary goal: To be a development board that can go anywhere, do anything, and be used by anybody.
 Whether your're creating the next hit wearable, an AVR-based handheld gaming system, a stationary project, or just learning how to turn on LEDs; this board was designd for you.
 The library we developed to accompany this board is extensive, and it makes complicated tasks incredibly easy.
-It is the virtually indestructable Swiss Army Knife of development boards.
-It's the AVRgo-Infinity.
+It's the rechargable and virtually indestructable Swiss Army Knife of development boards.
 - Dual Bootloader allows for uploading sketches via Micro-SD Card, or directly from the Arduino IDE over Bluetooth.
 - The Bluetooth Electronics App allows you to control your AVRgo-Infinity and select sketches via any android device (examples provided).
 - The ArduinoDroid App allows you to compile and upload sketches directly from any Android device (under development)